You don’t have to be a rocket scientist to discover that

 Germany has the largest economy in the European Union and the third largest in the world.

 More than 1000 German companies have subsidiaries in the U.S. and more than 750 U.S. companies do business in Germany.
-Germany remains the most important investment location for U.S. companies according to the Boston Consulting Group.
+According to a 2015 Ernst & Young "attractiveness survey," Germany is the third most attractive investment location in the world and the most attractive in Europe.

 You will ease you load as a future graduate student.